 Test Explorer Mode

 Test Explorer shows your test cases organized in the same folder structure you use in the Tests section.
-You can:
+You can:- Expand folders to see nested test cases

 - Search by test title using the search bar